chess254/the-pragmatic-programmer-from-journeyman-to-master/README.md

-Apresentação do livro The Pragmatic Programmer: From Journeyman to Master - http://www.amazon.com/The-Pragmatic-Programmer-Journeyman-Master/dp/020161622X.
+ The Pragmatic Programmer: From Journeyman to Master - http://www.amazon.com/The-Pragmatic-Programmer-Journeyman-Master/dp/020161622X.